BUY UNIQUE BACKING TRACKS (BACKTRAX)

 Amazing reception and superb hospitality.
-Believe me, a Scottish ‘supper’ at 3am, table laden with food and a few drams of single malt is the perfect way to resolve post-gig adrenalin.
+Believe me, a Scottish ‘supper’ at 3am, table laden with food and a few drams of single malt is the perfect way to resolve post-gig adrenaline.

-Being culturally connected themselves not one Scottish person asked me the self-explanatory, inane question that I sometimes met in England “Why do you only sing English stuff?”
+Being culturally connected themselves not one Scottish person asked me the self-explanatory, inane question that I frequently met in England “Why do you only sing English stuff?”.

-I still write, record and perform occasionally in New Zealand, and I collaborate more with other musicians now, especially younger folk who have no idea what English and New Zealand folk-heritage is about.
-Sadly, like modern kids almost everywhere they have little knowledge of their ancestors’ lives and the folk-culture of common-folk.
+I still write, record and perform occasionally in New Zealand, and I collaborate more with other musicians now, especially younger folk who have no idea that English/ British and New Zealand folk-heritage exists.
+Sadly, like English kids young Pakeha Kiwis have little knowledge of their ancestors’ lives and their folk-culture.